Ken7281/Virtual_Machines-Creation-And-Usage/README.md

 Technology Used: Remote Desktop, Wireshark.

 *A virtual machine is a virtual computer.
-Virtual achines use software instead of a physical computer and are capable of running programs, surfing the internet, and downloading apps.*
+Virtual machines use software instead of a physical computer and are capable of running programs, surfing the internet, and downloading apps.*

 *A virtual network is a networking system that allows virtual machins and data centers to connect wirelessly*